How does Mayor Lightfoot’s 2020 Budget stack up to MPC’s recommendations for a more equitable, sustainable, and prosperous Chicago?

 - December 3, 2019

-So what happens when a Mayor who ran on a progressive policy platform inherits a much-larger-than-anticipated budget shortfall?
+So what happens when a Mayor who ran on a progressive policy platform inherits a larger-than-anticipated budget shortfall?
 The City of Chicago’s 2020 budget gives us one answer.

-Balancing this year’s City of Chicago budget required that the Mayor close an $838 million budget gap without relying on big property tax hikes.
-Attempts to secure a graduated Real Estate Transfer Tax didn’t go as planned, and the jury is still out on $163 million in emergency services reimbursements.
+Balancing the 2020 City of Chicago budget challenged Mayor Lightfoot to close an $838 million budget gap without relying on big property tax hikes.
+Attempts to secure authorization in Springfield for a graduated Real Estate Transfer Tax didn’t go as planned, and the jury is still out on $163 million in emergency services reimbursements.

-Budgets are a reflection of priorities, so although the dust has just begun to settle on the final City budget, we think it’s an opportune time to ask: what does the Mayor’s initial budget tells us about her priorities?
-To answer that question, we went back and looked at MPC’s list of policy recommendations that we submitted to Mayoral Candidate Lightfoot way back in March.
+Budgets are a reflection of priorities, so although the new year is just dawning on the fiscal year 2020 City budget, it’s an opportune time to ask: what does the Mayor’s inaugural budget tells us about her priorities?
+To answer that question, we went back and looked at MPC’s list of policy recommendations submitted to Mayoral Candidate Lightfoot way back in March 2019.
 How did she prioritize those initiatives?
-And is more progress needed?
+And where is more progress needed?

 Build a More Affordable Chicago

 The City is facing a 120,000 unit shortfall in affordable housing.
-The City’s Dept. of Housing (overseen by MPC’s former VP Marisa Novara) is charged with closing that gap and ensuring the City’s housing needs are met.
+The Chicago Department of Housing (overseen by MPC’s former VP Marisa Novara) is charged with ensuring the City’s housing needs are met.

-To do that, the Dept. of Housing is going to need substantial financial resources to build new affordable units and preserve existing affordability.
-In our briefing book, we urged the new Mayor to commit $32.3 million in corporate funds (the City’s general operating revenue) to the Dept. of Housing.
-Although the 2020 budget didn’t quite get there, there was a significant increase in funding.
+To close that gap, the Department of Housing is going to need substantial financial resources to build new affordable units and preserve existing affordability.
+In our Mayoral Briefing Book, we urged the new Mayor to commit $32.3 million in corporate funds (the City’s general operating revenue) to the Department of Housing.
+Although the 2020 budget didn’t get there, there was a significant increase in funding.

 City of Chicago 2020 Budget Overview, p.
 141

 Two things are interesting here.
-First, there’s an increased commitment from corporate funds for affordable housing: from $4.3 million in 2019 to $15.3 million in 2020. $5 million of the increase will go to the city’s Low-Income Housing Trust Fund, an important source of financial assistance to residents making less than 30 percent of area median income to construct 520 additional affordable housing units.
-Another $5 million will be put into the Flexible Housing Pool, a program that provides necessary housing and supportive services to individuals experiencing homelessness.
-This boost will house more than 200 youth in need of housing.
+First, there’s an increased commitment from corporate funds for affordable housing: from $4.3 million in 2019 to $15.3 million in 2020. $5 million of the increase will go to the city’s Low-Income Housing Trust Fund, a critical source of financial assistance to residents making less than 30 percent of area median income to construct 520 additional affordable housing units.
+Another $5 million will be put into the Flexible Housing Pool, an initiative that provides necessary housing and supportive services to individuals experiencing homelessness.
+This boost will house more than 200 youth.

-Second, there’s a substantial increase (from $27.5 million in 2019 to $45.3 million in 2020) in funding from the Affordable Housing Opportunity Fund –the fund that developers can pay into instead of building affordable units onsite as required by the Affordable Requirements Ordinance.
-All but $1 million of that will be put into the Affordable Housing Density Program.
+Second, there’s a substantial increase (from $27.5 million in 2019 to $45.3 million in 2020) in funding from the Affordable Housing Opportunity Fund –the fund that developers can pay into instead of building affordable units onsite per the Affordable Requirements Ordinance.

 The big drawback to relying on the Affordable Housing Opportunity Fund is that it might dry up.
-Because the Fund is maintained by in-lieu payments, if the new housing construction market cools off, or if the Affordable Requirements Ordinance is substantially revised as a result of the recently convened task force (co-chaired by MPC Manager Juan Sebastian Arias!), there may be less available for transfer to the Dept. of Housing.
-There are pros and cons to that, but it does mean that corporate funding may be a better long-term funding source for the Department of Housing.
+Because the Fund is maintained by in-lieu payments, if the new housing construction market cools off, or if the Affordable Requirements Ordinance is substantially revised as a result of the recently convened task force (co-chaired by MPC Manager Juan Sebastian Arias!), there may be less available for the Department of Housing.
+Corporate funding is a better, more stable long-term funding source for ensuring affordable housing.

 Start Tackling Water Supply Issues

-Chicago has two major water supply issues that it needs to address: lead in drinking water and drinking water affordability.
-Although there’s no direct statement in the budget of a lead service line replacement plan, there is some hint of a plan in the Dept. of Water Management’s budget:
+Chicago has two major water supply issues that demand attention: lead in drinking water and drinking water affordability.
+Although there’s no direct statement in the budget of a lead service line replacement plan, there is some hint of a plan in the Department of Water Management’s budget:

 City of Chicago 2020 Budget Overview, p.
 88

-If this is true (we’ve seen no press release yet), it would means progress on tackling lead in drinking water.
+In any case, if it is for lead service line replacement, it would represent progress on tackling lead in drinking water.
 We’d applaud that.
-That said, a $5 million pilot needs to be part of a much larger effort to replace lead pipes in Chicago and Illinois.
+But a $5 million pilot needs to be part of a much larger effort to replace lead pipes in Chicago and Illinois.

-On the water affordability front, there’s more good news: the creation of Utility Billing Relief Program, intended to assist eligible homeowners pay for water and other utilities has brought much needed attention to water affordability challenges.
-The program shows promise in reducing barriers to accessing water.
+On water affordability, there’s some good news: the creation of a Utility Billing Relief Program to assist eligible homeowners pay for water and other utilities.
+The program shows promise in reducing barriers to accessing water, a basic human right.
 For more, see what MPC’s Director of Water Resources, Danielle Gallet, had to say in her recent blog post.

 Address Transportation Infrastructure

-Transportation is one area where the budget mostly prompts questions.
-The Dept. of Transportation saw modest staffing cuts across divisions, and, despite a projected revenue windfall from the motor fuel tax increase ($43.7 million).
+Transportation is another area where the budget prompts multiple questions.
+The Chicago Department of Transportation will see modest staffing cuts across divisions, despite projected revenue gains from the State motor fuel tax increase ($43.7 million).
 The budget also proposes a hiring freeze affecting 150-200 positons for cost-savings purposes.
-As revenue goes up, staffing goes down?
-Again, questions.
+That raises questions about how the Department of Transportation will support Vision Zero, Equitable Transit Oriented Development, and more.

-On a positive note, the Mayor’s proposed amendments to the Ground Transportation Tax is projected to reduce congestion downtown and create $40 million in new revenues.
+On the plus side, the Mayor’s recent amendments to the Ground Transportation Tax are projected to reduce congestion downtown and create $40 million in new revenues.
 Most notably under the revised tax, single-occupant rides beginning or ending in the downtown area will have a $3-per-ride fee assessed.
-Analysis by the Center for Neighborhood Technology shows that the new fee structure would overwhelmingly impact affluent, single occupancy riders.
-See Director of Transportation, Audrey Wennink’s blog post on why we support this tax as a way to incentivize better transportation decisions.
+Analysis by the Center for Neighborhood Technology shows that the new fee structure will overwhelmingly impact affluent, single occupancy riders.
+See MPC Director of Transportation Audrey Wennink’s blog post on why we support this tax as a way to incentivize better transportation decisions.

 Build Neighborhood Opportunity by Leveraging Downtown Development

-The City needs to make sure that the gains of downtown economic development are experienced equitably, across neighborhoods.
+The City of Chicago needs to make sure that the gains from downtown economic development are distributed equitably, across neighborhoods.
 There’s evidence the Mayor is committing resources to that effort.

 City of Chicago Budget Overview, p.
 146

-As you can see, the Dept. of Planning and Development saw substantial increases in funding for 2020, overwhelmingly attributable to an increased $27.4 million appropriation from the Neighborhood Opportunity Fund.
+The Chicago Department of Planning and Development will see substantial increases in funding in 2020, overwhelmingly attributable to a $42.3 million appropriation from the Neighborhood Opportunity Fund.

-As we’ve argued before, comprehensive planning is an important step for the City to take for a lot of reasons.
-Comprehensive planning – at both the design and implementation stages –is going to require a serious commitment to staff up at the Dept. of Planning and Development.
-Maurice Cox, the new Commissioner who hired 36 new planners in Detroit’s planning department, testified that Chicago’s Dept. of Planning and Development increased the number of planners on staff from 20 to 28, and the budget line items bear that out.
-That’s a good start toward building the capacity needed to plan for the city’s future.
+Participatory, comprehensive planning is a critical step toward equitable growth, population growth, smarter investments, and fewer unintended consequences .
+Comprehensive planning – at both the design and implementation stages –is going to require a serious commitment to staff up at the Department. of Planning and Development.
+Maurice Cox, the new Commissioner who hired 36 new planners when he was Detroit’s planning chief, testified that Chicago’s Department of Planning and Development will increase its number of planners on staff from 20 to 28, and the budget line items bear that out.
+That’s a good start toward building the capacity needed to help local leaders realize their visions for each neighborhood’s future.

 Stop Inequitable Fines, Fees, and Ticketing

-Thankfully, the Mayor is taking steps to wean the City from its addiction to fines and fees.
-In September, Chicago City Council approved a reform to stop the suspension of driver’s license for nonpayment of parking tickets, which we know disproportionally penalize poor and working class people of color.
+Consistent with MPC Cost of Segregation findings and Our Equitable Future recommendations, the Lightfoot administration is taking steps to wean the City from its addiction to fines and fees.
+In September 2019, the Chicago City Council approved a reform to stop the suspension of driver’s licenses for nonpayment of parking tickets, which disproportionally penalizes poor and working class people of color.
 The Mayor’s budget reflects a modest, reduced reliance on fines, forfeitures, and fees to generate revenue (from $345 million in 2019 to $342.7 million in 2020).

 Start Preparing Chicago for Climate Change

-Introduced in February 2019, the Resilient Chicago plan for inclusive growth and a connected city remains to be implemented.
-Support from the Mayor’s office could look like hiring a Chief Resilience Officer tasked with working with multiple city departments.
-For this to happen, the city must dedicate adequate city staffing to move the plan forward.
+Introduced in February 2019 as the Emmanuel administration was winding down, the Resilient Chicago plan for inclusive growth and a connected city offers many promising ideas poised for implementation.
+Support from the Mayor’s office could include hiring a Chief Resilience Officer tasked with working with multiple city departments to move the plan forward.

-Although we’ve mostly talked about positive notes above, there’s also a lot that still needs doing: the Mayor’s budget doesn’t explicitly commit resources to equitable transit-oriented development, bike and walk infrastructure, or sustainable stormwater management solutions.
-There is always more to be done on strategies to ease homelessness, to support neighborhood business growth and more.
-Still, there’s a lot of progress on some important issues, in the context of a major budget shortfall during Mayor Lightfoot’s first term.
-We’re hopeful that this budget signals the Mayor’s dedication to implementing the transparent, equitable policy platform she ran on – and that with more time and resources, that she can accomplish much of that agenda while ensuring the City is financially sound.
+When compared to MPC’s Mayoral Briefing Book recommendations, the Fiscal Year 2020 City of Chicago budget will execute important reforms and get the ball rolling on key initiatives.
+There are also multiple priorities where we’re looking for leadership: on equitable transit-oriented development, riverfront revitalization, bike and walk infrastructure, and sustainable stormwater management solutions.
+And there is a need for coordinated strategies to ease homelessness, to support neighborhood business growth and more.
+But let’s celebrate a lot of progress on some important issues, especially in the context of a major budget shortfall and a new administration that took office just six months ago and is still in formation.
+We’re hopeful that this budget signals the Mayor’s dedication to implementing the transparent, equitable policy platform she ran on – and that with more time and resources, Chicago can deliver on its potential to grow equitably, achieve financial stability, and leave no resident behind.